cms-sw/cmssw/FWCore/Services/web/README.md

 # Interactive Tracer Log Viewer

-## Starting the viewer

-### standard web server
-If the output of `edmTracerCompactLogViewer.py` and the files from `FWCore/Services/web` have been placed in a directory accessible to a web server, you may just point your browser to the correct URL to run the viewer.

-# My HTTP Server

-This is a simple HTTP server implemented in Python using the `http.server` module.
+The viewer has a HTTP server component, implemented in Python using the `http.server` module, and a JavaScript client component.

 ## Usage

+1. Copy the output of `edmTracerCompactLogViewer.py` and the files from `FWCore/Services/web` into a directory.
+The server lists all `.json` files in a drop-down list.
-1. Run the server script (`server.py`) using Python.
+2. Run the server script (`server.py`) using Python.
-2. Access the server in your web browser by navigating to `http://localhost:65432`.
+3. Access the server in your web browser by navigating to `http://localhost:65432`.

 ### Specifying the Port